 When Oscar Wilde said, “imitation is the sincerest form of flattery,” he could have been referring to the highly competitive world of small business startups.
 Understanding your competitors, what they are doing, and where you can be better are all keys to making your business a success.
 There’s no point in learning things the hard way, so here are some things you should turn to your competitors for help with.

 Avoid Reinventing the Wheel

-Looking at your competitors will help you get a feel for what is going on in the market as well.
-If there are a lot of people jumping into a specific industry and there is a lot of demand, this is a great time to start.
-However, if most of the businesses are struggling, you may want to hold off.
+Looking at your competitors will help you get a feel for what is going on in the market.
+If there are a lot of people jumping into a specific industry and there is a lot of demand, then this is a great time to start your business.
+However, if most of the businesses are struggling, then you may want to hold off.

 Figure Out What Customers Really Need

 There is no end to the number of upgrades you can make to your products, but that doesn’t mean that you should always go that far.
 As Toby Scammel points out, continually adding features and reacting to every demand from a customer leads to a product that is so bloated that you can’t really do anything with it.